Explore our process

 Mold Release

-After a few hours in our dry room, the plaster molds have absorbed some of the water from the clay, so our jiggered pieces have released from the plaster and are ready to trim!
+After a few hours in our dry room, the plaster molds have absorbed some of the water from the clay.
+As they dry, jiggered pieces shrink and release from the molds and become firm enough to remove.
+Now they're ready to trim!

 Trimming